-Figure 4.
-The energy picked up from the winds blowing across the open waters of Lake Michigan is released when the resulting waves break against the shoreline.
-(Milwaukee Journal Photo) An appreciable amount of sediment is also moved laterally along the beach itself through the action of the surf.
-As the breakers wash up the slope of the beach, they carry with them sand grains and pebbles (figure 3).
-Since most waves approach the shore from an angle, the sand and gravel are usually washed obliquely up the beach.
-As the backwash from the breaker moves back down the beach in response to gravity, it carries sand and pebbles with it.
+An appreciable amount of sediment is also moved laterally along the beach itself through the action of the surf.
+As the breakers wash up the slope of the beach they carry with them sand grains and pebbles (Figure 2).
+Since most waves approach the shore from an angle, the sand and gravel will usually be washed obliquely up the beach.
+As the backwash from the breaker moves back down the beach in response to gravity and generally perpendicular to the shoreline, it will carry sand and pebbles with it.
 As a consequence, particles are repeatedly washed obliquely up the beach and then returned perpendicularly to the shoreline.
-Because of the oblique upward path and nearly perpendicular return path, the particles are not returned to the water's edge at the lame locations they were picked up but instead are moved a short distance down the coast each time they are thrown up against the beach.
-In this manner, the materials that make up a beach are moved along the shore.
+Because of the oblique upward path and nearly perpendicular return path, the particles will not be returned to the water's edge at the same locations they were picked up but instead will be moved a short distance down the coast each time they are thrown up against the beach.
+In this manner, all the materials which make up a beach are moved along the shore.